 Dear Church,

 “Let’s go back to the days of Acts” they say.
-This is usually followed up with some idea that it must have been like a hippie commune or something.
+This is usually followed by “it must have been like a hippie commune”.

-“If we can just get back to that simplicity…” As if it’s that simple.
-My suspicion is people are the problem.
+“If we can just get back to that simplicity…” My suspicion is people are the problem.
 Maybe not right away but eventually, we bring our baggage and muddy up the waters.

 But back then?
 I bet it must have felt like being at the beginning of the greatest experiment of all time.
 Can this group of people from such vastly different cultures coexist?
 But the miracle of it all wasn’t the coexisting.
 It was the fact that they went beyond and showed the most incredible love for each other.
 I read the stories and still wonder at the layers of hardship and persecution they endured.
 Yet in my culture of 21st century America, the churches I’ve been part of snagged on the most imbecilic things.